Off-road diesel may qualify for federal fuel tax credits. We connect Texas commercial operators with a licensed CPA who handles the recovery work.

 The credit most operators leave on the table.

-Federal law allows operators to recover the federal excise tax — currently $0.244 per gallon — on diesel fuel used for off-road purposes.
+Federal law allows operators to recover the federal excise tax on diesel fuel used for off-road purposes.
 That includes construction equipment, agricultural machinery, irrigation pumps, generators, refrigeration units, and any equipment that doesn't drive on public roads.

 Our licensed Texas CPA partner handles the entire engagement — intake, analysis, substantiation, and filing of the amended return.
 Atlas Harbor introduces qualifying operators to the CPA and receives a disclosed referral fee.
 The CPA's fees are arranged directly between you and the CPA.

-You probably qualify if you operate any of these.
+You may be eligible if you operate any of these.

 Construction equipment (excavators, dozers, loaders, lifts, generators)